What are front-end and back-end debt-to-income (DTI) ratios?

 In order to qualify for a mortgage loan, the borrower must have a front-end DTI ratio that is less than the level set by a certain lending institution.
+Your DTI ratio is something you should look at if you’re considering buying a home.
 Higher ratios increase the likelihood that a borrower will default on a home loan.
 According to Bank of America, most lenders want back-end debt to account for no more than 36 percent of a consumer’s gross income.

 Government-backed mortgage loans offer different DTI ratio standards.